 - can we get descriptions of data belonging to our Institutions, back into institutional systems?
 Contact Dryad for discussion.

 - have CDL/Dryad talked to the Australian infrastructure provider, QCIF, who manages the RedBox repository? or Figshare? about how to create a win-win amongst the various repository providers?
 No, but there is enough room in the ecosystem to allow different repositories to service different users/

 - were there any plans to have people in Australian to promote the services and educate institutions and users about the benefits of the system, like Figshare's sales team?
 Not at this stage.

 Later that same day, I was at another event, and spoke to Natalie Meyers, University of Notre Dame, who is an ambassador for the Center for Open Science and interested in having more integrations with the Open Science Framework (OSF).
 She wondered if by engaging a larger community to join a Dryad Institutional service, there might be incentive to enhance the Dryad API to make it more consumable and its endpoints more interoperable with other open science platforms like OSF?
-John had mentioned that software development work (DaSH, was it called?) that CDL had wanted to build on top of Dryad, would provide some of the new institutional functionality.
+John, in response, says the new software development work at CDL/Dryad will provide exactly this type of opportunity by leveraging CDl's DaSH API (see API docs and github repo).